Flight delay compensation guide: How to claim up to £530/person for free – 2021 Update

 Examples of reasons why a flight delay occurs, which compensation can be claimed for are:

-- Clerical error leading to flight being registered late
+- A clerical error leading to the flight being registered late.

 If you are not sure whether the airline was responsible for a flight delay, it is possible to contact the Civil Aviation Authority (CAA) in the U.K. or the corresponding authority in any other country in the European Union and ask them to provide the reason for the flight delay.
 Obviously, this can be a complete process, and using a flight delay claim service to do this for you might make sense.

-Additionally, if the delay was caused by something beyond the control of the airline, you may still find that your travel insurance has provision for making an insurance claim for the delay regardless of the reason.
+Additionally, if the delay was caused by something beyond the airline’s control, you may still find that your travel insurance has provision for making an insurance claim for the delay regardless of the reason.

 There are a few extra considerations to keep in mind:

-- If your flight was over booked and you flew on a later flight – you can still claim for the original flight delay.
+- If your flight was overbooked and flew on a later flight, you can still claim the original flight delay.

-- If the delay was caused by the plane arriving late – a clear route to a claim may not exist, some claims may be valid if it can be proven the delay was due to the airline.
-Best advice is to use a claims service to help pursue this claim.
+- If the delay was caused by the plane arriving late – a clear route to a claim might not exist, some claims may be valid if it can be proven the delay was due to the airline.
+The best advice is to use a claims service to help pursue this claim.

 - The plane was diverted to another airport – the delay is calculated on how long you are delayed reaching your destination.
-Landing at the wrong airport, even on time, means you are still going to be delayed reaching the destination, and a cause to claim compensation
+Landing at the wrong airport, even on time, means you will be delayed reaching the destination, and a cause to claim compensation.

 - The delay causes you to miss a connecting flight – then you will still have reason to claim compensation as it delayed the time you reached the end destination.

-It is important to note that the time is calculated on how late you were arriving at the destination airport, and not how late you were taking off from the starting airport.
-Your plane could take off on time, and in-flight problems could the cause a delay.
+It is important to note that the time is calculated on how late you arrived at the destination airport, and not how late you were taking off from the starting airport.
+Your plane could take off on time, and in-flight problems could cause a delay.
 The longer the delay, the more you can claim in compensation.

 The reverse is also true.
 Delays can be made up in-flight.
 If you take off 3 hours late, and 5 minutes is made up in-flight, it would only be a delay of 2 hours and 55 minutes, and therefore cannot be claimed for.